Too Poor to Homestead? Scarcity Mindset and How to Change It

 A Dream in Progress is a Dream Happening in Real Time

 Interestingly, scarcity mindset is often what drives people to homestead.
-If you can grow your own food, your own meat and rely less on society, one assumes scarcity plays less of a role.
-Absolutely we can become more self-sufficient, but homesteading can be as expensive as living in a big city; it’s all about choices.
-Unravel your relationship with money and put it back together with a focus on what you hope to achieve and bring to fruition.
-It’s fascinating how your spending will change as you begin to reap rewards from homesteading.
-Many of us are raised believing we can never have what we need or want – we’re told….it’s just a pipe dream, you’ll never have the money!
-Money is mindset; the two evolve together.
-Scarcity mindset can change and eventually disappear; it can fuel your fire to get creative and find a way to create abundance.
-Look scarcity in the eye, unravel it, and recreate it into a land of plenty.
+If you can grow your own food, raise your own meat, and rely less on the corporatization of our country, one assumes scarcity plays less of a role.
+Absolutely we can become more self-sufficient, but homesteading can be as expensive as living in a big city – it’s all about choices.
+Unravel your relationship with money, self-worth, and put it back together with a focus on what you hope to achieve and see in your present reality.
+Be proud of your accomplishments and keep building that beautiful self-worth.

-1. So true, we’ve been living rural in a small village and have goals for land one day.
+So true, we’ve been living rural in a small village and have goals for land one day.
 Were making due with what we have now and learning as many skills as we can.
 Who knows, maybe we’ll actually want to stay here once things get going more.
 We planted a huge garden last year and plan to get fruit trees and some saskatoon berry bushes and plant strawberries.
 Last year we planted some rasperries and found out we have 3 cherry trees in our yard already!
 Though we cant have chickens in town, we still can get them local along with meat so its pretty great.
 There’s also a lot of u-picks around us too!
 We keeo finding more local food around us which is amazing!

-1. Nicole I love hearing about this!
+Nicole I love hearing about this!
 Sounds like you have a fabulous start.
 And very cool about the cherry trees!!!!!
 That’s a great find 🙂 It’s amazing what you can find locally isn’t it?
 The more connections we make in our town, the less we go to the store!